Archibald Menzies: Life and career

 Menzies was born at Easter Stix (or Styx) in the parish of Weem, in Perthshire, Scotland.
 While working with his elder brother William at the Royal Botanic Gardens, he drew the attention of Dr John Hope, professor of botany at Edinburgh University, who encouraged him to study medicine there.
 Having qualified as a surgeon, Menzies served as assistant to a doctor in Caernarvon, Wales, then joined the Royal Navy as assistant surgeon on HMS Nonsuch.
 Present at Battle of the Saintes (12 April 1782), in peacetime Menzies served on Halifax Station in Nova Scotia.

 In 1786 Menzies was appointed surgeon on board the Prince of Wales (Captain James Colnett), on a fur-trading voyage round Cape Horn to the northern Pacific.
 This ship, in company of Princess Royal (Captain Duncan), visited North America, China, and Hawaii (the Sandwich Isles) several times; Menzies collected a number of new plants on this voyage, and also ensured that none of the crew died of illness.
 Menzies returned to Great Britain in 1789.
 He was elected a fellow of the Linnean Society in 1790.

 From 1791 until 1795, Menzies was appointed as naturalist to accompany Captain George Vancouver on his voyage around the world on HMS Discovery.
 When the surgeon fell ill, Menzies took over his duties.
 He collected many specimens of plants and animals during the voyage, returning them to the UK.
 He also made a detailed record of the voyage.

 In 1794, while Discovery spent one of three winters in Hawaii, Menzies, with Lieutenant Joseph Baker and two other men, made the first recorded ascent to Mokuaweoweo, the summit of Mauna Loa.
 Menzies used a portable barometer to measure the height of the mountain as 13564 ft compared to its currently known height of 13679 ft.

 It would be forty years before another European, fellow Scotsman David Douglas, would reach the summit on 29 January 1834.

-In 1795, Menzies was served the seeds of the Chile Pine, Araucaria araucana, as a dessert while dining with the Viceroy of Chile.
-He was able to pop some seeds into his pocket and grow them on board ship on the way back to Europe, and returned to England with five healthy plants, the first seen in Britain.
-Known as the Monkey Puzzle tree, the Chile Pine became a favourite in most formal gardens of the nineteenth century.
+In 1795, Menzies was served the seeds of the Chile pine, Araucaria araucana, as a dessert while dining with the Viceroy of Chile.
+He was able to pop some seeds into his pocket and grow them onboard ship on the way back to Europe, and returned to England with five healthy plants, the first seen in Britain.
+Known as the monkey puzzle tree, the Chile pine became a favourite in most formal gardens of the nineteenth century.

 After the voyage, Menzies served with the Navy in the West Indies.
 He received the degree of M.D. at the University of Aberdeen in 1799.
 After retiring from the Navy he became a doctor and surgeon at Notting Hill, London.
 He became the father of the Linnean Society upon the death of Aylmer Bourke Lambert.

 Menzies's wife died in 1836.
 They had no children.
 Menzies himself died in London on 15 February 1842 and is buried in Kensal Green cemetery.